xxuu0086/Internship-Project/README.md

 ### Aim:

 To compare the quality of the data provided by Life in Australia™ panellists when completing the Australian Comparative Study of Survey Methods questionnaire with that of the panellists from four opt-in online panels participating in the same study.
+A hypothesis is also made that non-probability based panels have worse data quality compared to probability based panels, evidence is needed to support this hypothesis.

+### Data set

+This project utilizes data from "The Australian Comparative Study of Survey Method".
+Due to the sensitive and confidential nature of the information in the data set, it will not be included in this GitHub repository.
+If you wish to verify the reproducibility of this report, please contact to the Social Research Centre.

 ### Uses of metrics